talkowski-lab/rCNV2/data_curation/phenotype/README.md

 After tabulating the number of samples matching each HPO code, we retained all HPO terms with at least 3,000 samples.

-We next compared shared sample memberships between all pairs of related HPO terms:
+We next compared shared sample memberships between all pairs of HPO terms:
  * If the pair of samples had a Jaccard similarity > 80%, we retained the larger term and dropped the smaller term.
  * If fewer than 3,000 samples differed between a pair of hierarchically related HPO terms, we retained the more general (i.e., higher-level) term, and excluded the more specific (i.e., lower-level) term.
  * If both hierarchically related terms were equally high-level and siblings (defined as reciprocally sharing at least 50% of their parent terms), we retained the term with the larger sample size.